India

 We stand in arms,

-The light to bend us all:
+the light to bend us all:

-The world’s end.
+the world’s end.

 We travel to the sun,

-And find the wells of glory.
+and find the wells of glory.

-The walls, perchance, askew
+the walls, perchance, askew

-And now removed.
+now removed.

 Emily Isaacson